-1. Management of market risk such as interest rate risk, currency risk and equity risk arising from the investments and derivatives portfolio.

-- Proper classification, valuation and accounting of investments and derivatives portfolio. - Adequate and proper reporting of investments and derivative products. - Compliance with regulatory requirements. - Effective control over the operation and execution of market related transactions.
+- 1. Management of market risk such as interest rate risk, currency risk, equity risk and credit spread risk arising from the investments and derivatives portfolio. - 2.
+Proper classification, valuation and accounting of investments and derivatives portfolio. - 3.
+Adequate and proper reporting of investments and derivative products. - 4.
+Compliance with regulatory requirements. - 5.
+Effective control over the operation and execution of market related transactions.